jeffThompson/PhysicalComputing/Week02_LEDs/Code/02-InternalLED.md

   time.sleep(0.5)
 ```

 Since `True` is always true, the loop will keep running forever!
-We'll almost always create a loop like this in our code, after creating variables/functions and setting up the board's pins.
+We will almost always create a loop like this in our code, after creating variables/functions and setting up the board's pins.
+If you've used `p5.js` before, this is just like the `draw()` loop!

 ***